auabake/dsa/README.md

 # Data Structures & Algorithms (DSA)
-Colletction of coding problems and solutions which I solved on:
+Collection of coding problems and solutions which I solved on:

 1. Hacker Rank
 2. Leet Code